mrhenry/is-looking-for/fulltime-developer-function.md

-# Mr. Henry is looking for a fulltime developer
+# Mr. Henry is looking for a fulltime developer with a focus on function

 We are looking for a fulltime developer to join our team.